marcelmilosz/YahooChartsScraper/README.md

 You can use this to get some specific charts from yahoo to compare and analyze them For example, we can look at bitcoin, nasdaq and sp500 on single window.

-There are only two variables that you need to change
+There are only three variables that you need to change

 STOCK where you input yahoo symbols to get chart
 STOCK = ['BTC-USD', '^DJI', '^IXIC']